 If you’re diagnosed with gestational diabetes don’t panic.
 You haven’t done anything wrong and you are not alone.

 About one in every seven Australian women have gestational diabetes during pregnancy.
 It can generally be managed with diet and exercise, although some women may need to take tablets or insulin injections too.

-Gestational diabetes usually goes away after the baby is born.
+Gestational diabetes in pregnancy usually goes away after the baby is born.
 Having GDM increases your risk of developing type 2 diabetes later in life.
 Read precautions you can take to decrease the risk here.

 Why does gestational diabetes happen?

 When you are pregnant, the placenta produces special pregnancy hormones.
 These hormones can make the insulin in your body work less effectively than it normally does which causes high blood glucose levels.
 If you have a lot of glucose in your blood, it can pass through the placenta to your baby and make them grow too big.
 This is known as macrosomia.

 As well as this, your body might not be able to make enough insulin to meet the extra amount that you need in pregnancy.

 What are the risk factors for gestational diabetes?

 Factors that may increase your risk of developing GDM during pregnancy include: